confluentinc/learn-hybrid-cloud-exercises/modules/module-10.md

 `docker-compose ps`

-We need some topics and data in the Kafka instance, to create it, enter into broker’s container from a new terminal tab or window and execute the kafka-topics command:
+We need some topics and data in the Kafka instance, to create it, enter into broker container from a new terminal tab or window and execute the kafka-topics command:

 `docker exec -it broker /bin/bash`